keithalewis/fms_iterable.old/README.md

 	}
 }
 ```
-is an asynchronous coroutine generator.
+is an asynchronous generator coroutine.

 As you will see when you peruse the code, most functions involving iterables have a natural and pleasing implementation.